Why is emotional resilience important to your success?

 Life will try like a bully to beat the resilience out of you.

-If you quit trying… if you submit… if you stay silent… you lose.
+If you stay silent… you lose.

-But you don’t just lose the success you could have had, you lose the person that you could have become.If you quit trying and submit to defeat... you lose.
+But you don’t just lose the success you could have had, you lose out on the person you could have become.If you quit trying and submit to defeat... you lose.
 You don't just lose the success you could have had, you lose the person you could have become.
 Click To Tweet

-How Do You Build Emotional Resilience?
+How Do You Build Emotional & Mental Toughness?

 First, let me be clear.